FelixOnline/v2/content/articles/2016-3-12-leadership-election-results-announced.md

 subtitle: >
   The campaigning is finally over
 date: "2016-03-12 13:31:47 +0000"

 # Attributes from Felix Online V1
 id: "6048"
 old_path: /news/6048/leadership-election-results-announced
 aliases:
  - /news/6048/leadership-election-results-announced
+imported: true
+comments:
+ - The resident Marxist has been defeated That will shut him up for a whileGiven that the DPFS seems to be the only one who does anything I would suggest not rerunning it would be a huge mistakeGiven that the DPFS seems to be the only one who does anything Id suggest that not having a by election is a huge mistakeLeave me alone urlhttptamamshamoonlivejournalcom3885htmlBlade And Soul GoldurlWhy dont we give this a tryurlhttpsbladeandsoulvipwordpresscom20160115bladesoulf2pwillhavetolimitsomethingBlade  Soul ItemsurlIncredibly user pleasant website Enormous information offered on couple of gos toNBA 2k16 httpcsgoskinstraderblogconz20160318csgoskinscheapwiththesophisticatedtechnologyYou always know the right thing to sayurlhttpsbuycheapgw2goldstorewordpresscom20160310youcouldtrykfminbladesoulBNS GoldurlYoure so cuteurlhttpscheapguildwars2goldsalewordpresscom20160316bladesoul4differentdiamondgems

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true